Karl Joseph von Simbschen: Infantry Regiment

-In 1753 Simbschen was the commander of a Pandur Corps (commandant des Pandurencorps) called the "Slavonian Pandur Battalion" (Slavonisches Panduren-Battaillon).
+In 1753 Simbschen was the commander of a Pandur Corps (commandant des Pandurencorps) called the "Slavonian Pandur Battalion" (Slavonisches Panduren-Bataillon).
 He had the rank of oberst at the time.
 This unit was peacetime-stationed at Freiberg in Silesia in 1751.
 In 1755 the unit was peacetime-stationed in Fulnek.
 The Pandur Battalion recruited from Trenck's Pandurs, from Slavonia and Syrmia.
 In 1756 this Battalion was transformed into a regular Infantry Regiment (later given the number 53rd in 1769) put under Simbschen as Inhaber, called the "Linien-Infanterie-Regiment", made up of 16 fusilier- and two grenadier companies.
 This was made according to a patent (decree) issued on 8 September 1756.
 It was peacetime-stationed in Troppau in 1756.
 The Regiment recruited from the Bács Comitat and Serbian villages in the Banat, mostly the area of southern Banat.

 In 1758, Anton von Calveria was the commander of the "Linien-Infanterie-Regiment" under Simbschen.
 Simbschen was elevated to feldmarschall-leutnant.
 He was succeeded as Inhaber of the "Linien-Infanterie-Regiment" by Philipp Levin von Beck in 1763.

 His son Joseph Anton von Simbschen (1746–1820) was also an Austrian general.